xuankimtran/docs-1/pages/katalon-studio/docs/getting-started.md

 * Verify if your computer meets the [System Requirements](http://docs.katalon.com/display/KD/System+Requirements) to work with Katalon Studio.

-* Ensure you are using Katalon Studio with default font OS size set too 100% from both Katalon Studio and your current OS to avoid the name field not displaying on some popups:
+* Ensure you are using Katalon Studio with the default font size set to 100% in both Katalon Studio and your current OS to avoid the name field not being displayed on some pop-up windows:
     * Windows: [https://www.pcworld.com/article/242942/how\_to\_change\_font\_size.html](https://www.pcworld.com/article/242942/how_to_change_font_size.html)
     * Katalon Studio: Window → Preferences → General → Appearance → Colors and Fonts.
-Select Dialog Font and Edit its font size.
+Select **Dialog Font** and edit its font size.

 Start Katalon Studio
 --------------------